cht8687/RN/README.md

 # RN

 This is my persoal React-Native playground.
-You can download but...it's not useful fo you! : )
+You can download it but...it's not useful for you! : )